This guide to developing powerful daily affirmations draws from God’s promises to you, all of which reveal a deep love for you.

 1. what do you think of yourself?

-This first step might take a bit of work.
-The waters can become murky when we mistake what we really think of ourselves with what we wish were true and what we should think.
-To do this right and get down to the literal heart of the matter, we owe ourselves time enough to answer this truthfully.
+The waters can become murky if you mistake what you wish were true and what you should think as being your personal truth.
+To do this right and get down to the literal heart of the matter, you owe yourself time and compassion to answer this truthfully.

 2. who told you that?

-Negative and conflicting thoughts surface through our entire life.
-It is not healthy to jam them down without thought.
+Negative and conflicting thoughts surface throughout our entire life.
+It is not healthy to jam them down without a thought.
 Part of changing our outcome happens through acknowledging the difficult thoughts without immediately assigning value to them.
 Don’t just assume they are correct!

 Can you determine where messages are stemming from?
 From whose voice?
 Is it your own or someone else’s?
-Have they earned the authority to shape your outcome?
+Have the external messengers earned the authority to shape your outcome?